hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/queries.md

 All code should have unit tests - even your business network logic!

-We are now going to add a simple unit test for the business network definition, testing the logic our queries as well as the rudimentary asset, participant and transaction tests.
+We are now going to add a simple unit test for the business network definition, testing the logic of our queries as well as the rudimentary asset, participant and transaction tests.
 The unit test will run against the embedded runtime.
 The embedded runtime actually stores the state of 'the blockchain' in-memory in a Node.js process.

 From your project working directory (my-network), open the file `test/sample.js` and inspect the contents.